West Nile Virus infection, period 2023

-As in other central and southern European countries, cases of West Nile Virus (WNV) infection in humans and animals have been recorded in various areas of Greece, during the years 2010-2014 and 2017-2018, in almost all Regions (sporadic cases or clusters in the mainland).
-This suggests that the WNV has been established in our country, as well as in other European countries.
-As a consequence, the recurrence of WNV infection cases in central and southern Europe (including our country) is considered likely and should be expected in each transmission period, during the mosquito circulation season.
+West Nile virus (WNV) infection cases are recorded -on an annual basis- in many countries worldwide, including many european countries.
+In 2010-2014 and 2017-2022, cases of West Nile virus infection were recorded in various areas of Greece also, while virus circulation has been recorded in the past in all regions (sporadic cases, or clusters in the mainland).
+This suggests that the WNV has been established in our country, as well as in other european and neighboring countries.
+Therefore, the recurrence of WNV infection cases in our country and in other european and neighboring countries is considered likely and expected in each transmission period, during the mosquito circulation season.

-In brief, WNV infection cases, diagnosed and recorded in our country, over the last years (2010-2018), are demonstrated in the following table.
+In brief, WNV infection cases diagnosed and recorded in our country during the last years (2010-2022) are demonstrated in the following Table.

 |WNV infection cases||Year|

-The epidemiological surveillance of the disease, the timely implementation of appropriate integrated mosquito control programmes and the implementation of personal protection measures against mosquito bites are considered globally the most important measures for the prevention of the disease.
+The epidemiological surveillance of the disease, the systematic and early implementation of mosquito control programs and personal protective measures against mosquito bites are considered globally the most appropriate measures for the prevention and control of the disease.

-On the N.P.H.O. website you can find information about WNV (informative leaflet “West Nile virus: Learn and Protect”), as well as weekly (and annual) surveillance reports, which include updated information regarding the recording of human WNV cases (if any) and their geographical distribution (affected areas), as well as the public health prevention measures implemented by N.P.H.O.
+On the N.P.H.O. website you can find information about WNV, as well as surveillance reports (weekly during the transmission season, and annual), which include updated information regarding the recording of human WNV cases and their geographical distribution (at Municipality level), as well as the public health prevention measures implemented by N.P.H.O.

 Weekly ReportsWeekly Epidemiological Reports for West Nile Virus infection, Greece